kriasoft/graphql-starter-kit/README.md

 The GraphQL server should become available at [http://localhost:5000/](http://localhost:5000/) ([live demo](https://api.reactstarterkit.com)).

-## How to Build

-If you need to build the project without launching a dev server:
+If you just need to build the project without launching a dev server, run one of these two commands:

 ```bash
 npm run build                   # Compiles the app into the /build folder